 Turning on the Light Bulb

-When i was first studying tithing years ago, i came across a slew of resources that taught against it.
-The balance on the scale was tipped pretty heavy towards the “anti-tithing” message more than it was for “pro-giving”.
-The reason i read so many resources about “anti-tithing” was because i was searching for answers solely about the doctrine of tithing.
-Quite frankly, when you look for studies on tithing you find so little that support it’s view; and the little you do find, it is shallow and minute.
+When I was first studying tithing years ago, I came across a slew of resources that taught against it.
+The balance on the scale was tipped pretty heavy towards the “anti-tithing” message more than it was for “pro-giving.”
+The reason I read so many resources about “anti-tithing” was that I was searching for answers solely about the doctrine of tithing.
+Quite frankly, when you look for studies on tithing you find so little that support its view; and the little you do find, it is shallow and minute.
 With the amount of time that is spent talking about tithing in sermons, you wouldn’t believe that the research done in support of it is extremely anemic.

-Nonetheless, as i was studying about tithing, I knew sacrificial generosity was required.
+Nonetheless, as I was studying tithing, I knew sacrificial generosity was required.
 How could anyone be talked out of this if they themselves have been redeemed by the shed blood of our savior?
 By all accounts and measures, i had been a generous person.
 This truth to me was common knowledge.
 I knew that God wanted me to give and wanted me to give sacrificially because i knew how God gave to me.
-I completely understood that Jesus and his Father sacrificed everything to give to me, so out of love i felt an obligation to do the same in return.
-What i didn’t know was that my method for giving was a complete error.
-What i also didn’t know was that learning the truth about tithing taught me more about generosity than anything else i had read before and anything i have read since.
+I completely understood that Jesus and his Father sacrificed everything to give to me, so out of love I felt an obligation to do the same in return.
+What I didn’t know was that my method for giving was a complete error.
+What I also didn’t know was that learning the truth about tithing taught me more about generosity than anything else I had read before and anything I have read since.

 My message is not about teaching generosity.
-To be honest, i feel that comes naturally when someone feels love, or when someone receives grace.
-When i broke the chains of tithing off my life, i didn’t sit there, stare into space and wonder what i should do.
-The freedom was the most energetic, powerful, and influential factor for my giving.
-The exhilaration and excitement that God wants me to give from my heart and not from my calculator was enlightening to my life.
+To be honest, I feel that comes naturally when someone feels love, or when someone receives grace.
+When I broke tqwdqdaweraeraseasrerse[ me to give from my heart and not from my calculator were enlightening to my life.

-Must I prode, poke, and push you to give in every single blog post?
-Even if i am successful in my endeavor, does it mean you are giving for the right reasons?
-Are you that childish that you cannot understand the obligation and responsibility to others to care, love, and provide for them?
+Must I prod, poke, and push you to give in every single blog post?
+Even if I am successful in my endeavor, does it mean you are giving for the right reasons?
+Are you so childish that you cannot understand the obligation and responsibility to others to care, love, and provide for them?
 Maybe you have not experienced enough grace to realize what God has done for you?
-In that case, i don’t think a message on generosity is what you need.
+In that case, I don’t think a message on generosity is what you need.

 What About Balance?